Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 A great part of using Ahrefs is that they have a keyword research filter just for questions.

 If you follow the steps in the screenshot you can quickly find which search queries have the most organic search demand.
 You can export these terms and create a content calendar to slowly start producing these posts.

 Another trick to finding great top of funnel content is to put websites like Quora or WikiHow into a tool like Ahref’s to find out if they are ranking for a lot of top-funnel terms in your industry.
 I like to use these two sites because they rank for a huge amount of terms across almost all industries and can usually be outranked by a brand in the space.

-By putting these domains into an SEO tool you can search and find what pages rank for the most keywords in your niche and the estimated traffic those pages get on a monthly basis.
+By putting these domains into an SEO tool, you can find what pages rank for the most keywords in your niche and the estimated traffic those pages get on a monthly basis.

-We understand, here are some examples of top of funnel content.
+Let’s see this tofu content in action.
+Here are some digital marketing examples of top of funnel content.

 - How to Write a Google Review Without a Gmail Account – Signpost

-- Why It Works: This is a great example because a lot of people who want to write a Google Review but do not know how are business owners looking to respond to reviews of their business.
-These people are their ideal customers who they want to sign up for a demo of their software.
+- Why It Works: This is a great example because a lot of people who want to write a Google Review but do not know how, are business owners looking to respond to reviews of their business.
+These people are the ideal customers they want to sign up for a demo of their software.

 - CTA: This post does a good job of having a Fast Lane CTA (Get A Demo) and also a Slow Lane CTA (Free Guide to Google Reviews).

 - Repairing A Slab Leak – Restore My Pipes